 However, the attic floor is usually covered with insulation, which hides most or all of the places you need to seal.
 Some of the places are pretty hard to access.
 And if you’re not careful, you can fall through the ceiling.

 As if that all weren’t enough, some attics are so cramped it’s hard to get around, and you may find all kinds of essential components that you can’t move blocking your way in many attics.

-For these reasons, many folks prefer to call a professional to handle air-sealing the attic.
+For these reasons, many folks prefer to call a professional to air-seal the attic.

 But if your attic insulation is old and settled, you might want to remove it and attempt the job yourself.
-After you finish air-sealing, you can install new fiberglass batt insulation yourself, or you can have blown-in cellulose installed.
+After you finish air-sealing, you can install new fiberglass batt insulation yourself or have blown-in cellulose installed.